|10:00-11:00 a.m.||“Why teach with digital media?” Discussion of Readings|

 Delphi Center Lab, Ekstrom Library

 To learn more about pedagogical options, the workshop will share models about what others are doing as well as readings selected to prompt discussion.
-Technological support will come through hands-on workshops on a variety of technical tools, such as audio and video editing, website development, sustainable digital design, open source practices, data visualization, and specific collaborative media such as Google Docs, Tumblr, Facebook, and Twitter.
+Digital support will come through hands-on workshops on a variety of technical tools (e.g., specific collaborative media such as Google Drive, Tumblr, Facebook, and Twitter, audio and video editing, website development, and sustainable digital design).

 About Faculty Learning Communities